 Note that the sum of the depreciations from year 1, years 2 & 3, and years 4 & 5 add up to $9,000, so the asset value at the end of year 5 is,

 which, as expected, is the specified salvage value.

 Note also, that, as the [factor] and [no_switch] arguments are omitted from the examples, these arguments take the default values of 2 and FALSE respectively.

-If, in the previous example, the VDB function was used to find the depreciation for a partial period and the life, start_period and end_period arguments were provided as a number of months.
+If you wish to use the VDB function to find the depreciation for a partial period, you can supply the life, start_period and end_period arguments as a number of months.